karolwn/Apache_NiFi/README.md

 # Data processing and distribution system  based on Apache NiFi

-This git repository is a supplement to my BCs Thesis.
+This git repository is a supplement to my BSc Thesis.
 It contains python scripts that I have used to obtain, process and visualize performance data.
 They are located in the python_scripts folder.
 As for the second one, it contains NiFi configuration files.
 NiFi_detail_images keeps detail images depicting the data flow.

 ## python_scripts
 * performance.py - gather system utilization info and save it into .csv file